home-assistant/alerts.home-assistant.io/alerts/ecovacs.markdown

 ## Workaround

-There are replacement custom integrations that can be used as a replacement.
+There is a custom integration that can be uinstalled as a drop-in replacement.
 The configuration parameters remain the same, but the dependencies are supported under a new project.

 See custom integration here: https://github.com/Ligio/hacc-ozmo